avenirs-esr/avenirs-dsav/src/components/header/AvHeader/AvHeader.md

 # Header - `AvHeader`

-## 🌟 Introduction
+## ✨ Introduction

-The `AvHeader` component is an adaptation of the `DsfrHeader` code.

-It is an ultra-flexible header component.
+The `AvHeader` component is an ultra-flexible header component.
 It integrates a search bar and quick links.
 It also allows the addition of a main navigation in the `mainnav` slot and a language selector via the `language-selector` prop.

-🏅 The documentation for the `DsfrHeader` can be found at [VueDSFR](https://vue-ds.fr/composants/DsfrHeader)

-## 📐 Structure
+## 🏗️ Structure

 The header consists of: